Whilst this site leans more toward Christianity than other religions, we do include several references to Buddhism, since there are many similarities.

 Some lists of Buddhist symbols often include the Yin‑Yang, but this is normally associated with Taoism rather than Buddhism.

 Buddhist art originated in India and continues to have strong Indian influence.
-As Buddhism spread through Asia and the rest of the world, different styles developed, adapted and evolved, according to the period and the culture.
+As Buddhism spread through Asia and the rest of the world, different styles developed and evolved, according to the period and the culture.